Do You Want To Eat Homegrown Salad All Year Round? – Find Out How To Grow Lettuce

 When & How To Sow Lettuces

-Lettuce is a cool-weather crop, its ideal germination temperature is between 2°C and 19°C. Lower soil temperatures will slow down germination, whereas if your soil temperature is higher it will decrease the chance of germination.
+Lettuce is a cool-weather crop, as its ideal germination temperature is between 2°C and 19°C. Lower soil temperatures will slow down germination, whereas if your soil temperature is higher it will decrease the chance of germination.

 Your seed packet will tell you when to sow your lettuce seeds, but here is a general guide of timings: